 What article is that?
 It’s “The Heat is On: The Warming of the World’s Climate Sparks a Blaze of Denial” by guess who?
 Ross Gelbspan.

-Keep in mind, Gelbspan described in his 1997 “The Heat is On” book how he personally attended the 1996 U.S. House briefing on the Santer / IPCC SPM discussion where Ben Santer was harshly questioned about his alteration to the ‘final’ IPCC report by GCC representative William O’Keefe and Donald Pearlman, a rep for “undisclosed coal and oil producers.”
+Keep in mind, Gelbspan described in his 1997 “The Heat is On” book how he personally attended the 1996 U.S. Global Change Research Program day 2 seminar on the Santer / IPCC SPM discussion where Ben Santer was harshly questioned about his alteration to the ‘final’ IPCC report by GCC representative William O’Keefe and Donald Pearlman, a rep for “undisclosed coal and oil producers.”
 Gelbspan typo’d the date of briefing as being a year earlier than it was in his book’s notes section, but from that error, we now are led to wonder if a quote seen later in Gelbspan’s book from Pearlman is also a typo, or did Gelbspan actually speak directly to Pearlman back in early August 1995?

 Also keep in mind that Ross Gelbspan has stated that he was fully retired from the news media in 1992, and within a questionable timeline spanning from just mid-March 1995 to mid-May 1995, he switched from being an believer in man-caused global warming to a skeptic and back again to a believer when he was mysteriously alerted about and personally attended a Minnesota Public Utilities hearing where skeptic climate scientists disclosed their funding.